flaneurette/Emergency-USB-Kit/Checksum/README.md

 # Limitations

+Please note: checksumming may take a while, espcially if you have a lots of files.
+Even with MD5, it can be slow.
+But it is a one time run.
+If possbile make zip files instead of copying a folder with thousands of tiny files.
+Easier to copy, and calculate!

 All hases are written to `hashes.md5` keep this file also in the root.

 Check this file if there is weird data in it before storing.
 There should be just checksums and filepaths.
 Nothing else.